Ssstaffsignal

 DimensionStaff Answer

-Root causeMissing observability: bypass rate wasn't monitored, or threshold was wrong
+Root causeMissing observability contract: bypass rate wasn't monitored, or alert threshold was wrong

-System fixAdd rate_limiter.bypass_rate metric with alert: bypass_rate > 1% for 5min → page
+System fixAdd rate_limiter.bypass_rate metric with alert: bypass_rate > 1% for 5min → page.
+This is non-negotiable.

 Process fixFail-open is a deliberate choice.
-But "deliberate" requires visibility.
-Add to runbook.
+But deliberate requires visibility.
+Add time-bounded fail-open: auto-expires after 30 minutes and requires explicit re-approval to extend.

 Staff insight: Fail-open without alerting is the same as having no rate limiter.
-The decision to fail-open must be visible and bounded.
+Every deliberate degradation mode needs a corresponding observability contract.

 Deep Dive 3: Large Tenant Onboarding